jpbkr/cypress-rsa-ap-features/README.md

 • Basic navigation, plus handling opening of new window and tab from different origin;
 • Multiple assertions throughout the suites;
+• Use of regular expressions;
+• Parent to child traverse on DOM Elements;
 • Interactions with:
   • Buttons;
   • Radio Buttons;